Pain is a global pandemic.

 Summary

 - Chronic pain affects 1 in 3 people worldwide, and is the lead cause of disability.
-Thankfully, there is compelling evidence that cannabis can help treat various pain-related conditions.
+Thankfully, there is compelling evidence that shows chronic pain and cannabis can go hand in hand, with medical cannabis having the potential to help with various pain-related conditions.

 - Medical cannabis may represent a safer alternative to certain opioid-based medications, where symptom relief is effective, but risks are serious – even deadly.